 Anne Marie Ruff Grewal has reported on AIDS research, drug development, biodiversity conservation, and agriculture from Southeast Asia, the Middle East and East Africa.
 Her work has been broadcast by National Public Radio, Public Radio International, the British Broadcasting Corporation and PBS TV.
 Her articles have appeared in Time, Christian Science Monitor and Saveur among other publications.
 A Minnesota native, Anne Marie lives in Los Angeles with her husband and their two sons.

 Kathryn Harvey is the pen name of international bestselling author Barbara Wood.
 To date, Barbara has written twenty-five books, which have been translated into over thirty languages.
 Barbara transports her readers to exotic countries that she has meticulously researched to provide them with a true sense of the culture and history relevant to each story.
 She has visited every country she has written about and in fact does not feel comfortable writing about a country that she has not walked on or breathed its air.
 Barbara immerses herself completely into the research subject at hand.
-This includes extensive reading of books, newspapers, and magazines, internet research, as well as first hand interviews and contacting experts in the various subjects relevant to her current project.

 Brian Glover was born and raised in Livonia, Michigan, and has always been an avid reader of the science fiction and fantasy genre.
 He served in the United States Navy during Desert Storm and Desert Shield.
 He currently owns his own brokerage in the health food and supplement industry.
 He and his wife have been very involved in hosting and adoption services and now live in Michigan with their three adopted children, Oksana, Nastyia and Illya as well as one biological child, Larissa.
 Brian completed his first novel, Shadows of an Ancient Foe, in 2009 and is currently working on the sequel, A New Destiny.